abc0xmattyic333/30-Days-Of-HTML/README.md

 I will use Visual studio code and I will use it in this challenge too.
 I strongly suggest to use Visual Studio Code because it has lots of productivity extensions that makes super productive.
 Now, let's [download](https://code.visualstudio.com/) visual studio code.

-### How to use Visual Studio Code

-To know how to use visual studio code, watch the following [video](https://www.youtube.com/watch?v=vSyq1ENoovI)

 ## Introductin to HTML

 ### History of HTML